Slashton80/japanese_restaurant/README.md

 <br/>
 File Output:
 <br/>Implemented functionality to save report results to a file in the c:\cis2232\ directory, with a naming convention that includes the report type and current date (e.g., ReservationsForPeriodYYYYMMDDHHMM.txt).

+---
+## Sprints and Assignment 4 ##

+### Sprint 1
+<br/> - Initial version of the project created and checked into Bitbucket.
+<br/> - Project name updated, and context path set.
+<br/> - README created with project information, formatted neatly.
+<br/> - Repository access granted to the learning manager.
+<br/> - Team members added as collaborators.
+<br/> - Color scheme implemented and demonstrated in the project.

+### Sprint 2
+<br/> - Report functionality implemented, as specified in the README.
+<br/> - JDBC used for fetching input and output result sets.
+<br/> - Report content written to a file in the specified format.

+### Sprint 3
+<br/> - Added list page functionality to the web application.
+<br/> - Calculations completed when add/edit is submitted, showing detailed results to the user.
+<br/> - Implemented functionality for adding, updating, and deleting entries in the web application.
+<br/> - Enabled Spring validation for adding new entries.

+### Sprint 4
+<br/> - REST services implemented to provide JSON data.
+<br/> - Clients set up to call the REST services.
+<br/> - Standard response codes implemented, including error handling for invalid inputs.
+<br/> - Services provided for fetching all records, selecting one record, and performing create, update, and delete operations.
+<br/> - SOAP service implemented to fetch a single entity by ID, along with a client to call the service.

+### Sprint 5
+<br/> - Added search functionality to allow searching by non-primary keys on the list page.
+In this case by a name.
+<br/> - Business validation rules implemented - validates date is not in the past for making reservations, having at least a senior or adult book and no children can be booked without an adult or senior.
+<br/> - Unit tests created for calculation methods and input validation.
+<br/> - Demo provided showcasing full application functionality.
+<br/> - Repository, documentation, and project code reviewed for quality assurance.

+### Assignment 4: External API Access
+<br/> - Integrated an external API to fetch additional information.
+<br/> - Java client implemented to call the API.
+<br/> - Web application modified to display results from the API call.

+---